ozontech/pg_doorman/doc/config.md

 ### daemon_pid_file

 Enabling this setting enables daemon mode.
-Comment this out if you want to run pg_doorman in the foreground.
+Comment this out if you want to run pg_doorman in the foreground with `-d`.

 Default: None.